charlesbrandt/public/code/api/mongo.md

 ### findOneAndUpdate

+Major *gotcha* here.
+The return value is the original value before update has been applied.
+Not what I expected!

 https://mongoosejs.com/docs/tutorials/findoneandupdate.html

 Reminder: the value that is passed on is the value that was 'found' before the update is applied.
 If you make updates to that original value and re-save, you may lose your updated values.